Fluctuations near the liquid-gas and chiral phase transitions in hadronic matter: Results

 In Fig.~\ref{fig:phase_diagram}, we show the low-temperature part of the phase diagram as a function of baryon chemical potential.
 At zero temperature, the system undergoes first-order liquid-gas and chiral phase transitions.
 With increasing temperature, both phase transitions develop their critical points above which there are no sharp transitions and they continue as smooth crossovers.
 At high temperature, they come closer together and finally merge~\cite{Sasaki:2010bp}.
 The red, dotted envelope marks the region, where the susceptibility $\chi_2^+$ becomes negative.
 This happens at $T=45~$MeV.
 Therefore, negative $\chi_2^+$ fluctuations signal approaching the region near the critical point of the chiral phase transition.
 We note that outside of this region, $\chi_2^+$ stays positive at all values of temperature and baryon chemical potential.
 Clearly, our study illustrates that the effects of chiral-criticality can become manifest differently in the properties of the fluctuations, depending on which degrees of freedom would be thermodynamically activated near the second-order phase transition at all temperatures and chemical potentials.
+We emphasize that one should also expect to see qualitative differences between higher-order fluctuations of positive- and negative-parity states.
+This is because they are proportional to higher-order derivatives $ \chi_n^\pm \sim \partial^n m_\pm / \partial \sigma^n$.
 Therefore, it is essential to utilize a framework with a self-consistent treatment of the chiral in-medium effects for a reliable description of the fluctuations of conserved charges.

+To summarize, we have established for the first time the contribution to net-baryon fluctuations from baryonic chiral partners of opposite parity.
+We find that previously unexplored inclusion of the nucleon's chiral partner in a systematic way leads to a qualitative change in the structure of the fluctuations in the vicinity of the critical point.
+Namely, the critical fluctuations due to positive- and negative-parity baryonic chiral partners still carry the same critical exponents, however, with different coefficients and signs, such that their sum shows the expected critical scaling behavior of net-baryon number due to long-range correlations.
+Our conclusion is based on an assumption of mean-field dynamics, where we can split contributions from positive- and negative-parity states.
+Nevertheless, this allows indicating that the assumption about net-proton fluctuations being a good proxy for net-baryon fluctuations is not necessarily correct and requires further study.